Radio Dabanga

-Radio Dabanga (Arabic: راديو دبنقا) is a shortwave radio station, TV and online news magazine, that serves Sudan with daily reports on the latest political, economic and social information, including health issues and social programs such as Lost and Found.
+Radio Dabanga (Arabic: راديو دبنقا)(part of Dabanga – Radio TV Online is a radio and online news service that serves Sudan.
 The shortwave radio has been broadcasting since 1 December 2008.
-Current broadcasts last for a total of one hour each day.
+Current broadcasts last for a total of two hours each day.
+Radio Dabanga introduced an online radio feed in April 2023, broadcasting twenty-four hours a day.
+Dabanga also publishes its content on Satellite TV, Facebook, WhatsApp, YouTube, and SoundCloud.

-While Radio Dabanga only broadcast on shortwave radio for the first few years, the station now has several channels.
-The editors have innovated and experimented in the sphere of new media, often at the request of their listeners.
-These include Satellite TV, Facebook, WhatsApp, and SoundCloud.
 Depending on the medium, Radio Dabanga produces news in Sudanese Arabic and/or English.

-Shortwave radio remains the mainstay of the radio station; one quarter of all Sudanese people are illiterate, a number that is relatively higher in Sudan’s remote areas and camps for displaced people.
+Shortwave radio remains the mainstay of the radio station; a high percentage of all Sudanese people are illiterate, a number that is relatively higher in Sudan’s remote areas and camps for displaced people.
 Many people here have no lifeline to the outside world other than telephone and radio, so it is Radio Dabanga’s mission to provide this.
+The radio programming is also carried on Dabanga’s satellite TV channel.
+Both the shortwave and satellite TV can broadcast without censorship and/or technical interference from within Sudan.

 Broadcasting media

 Radio

 Radio broadcasting is split into the Morning News and Evening News.
 The morning news is broadcast from 0430 to 0500 UTC, at a frequency of 7315 and 15550 kHz and evening news is broadcast from 1530 to 1600 UTC, at a frequency of 13800 and 15550 kHz.
 This means that broadcasts reach Sudan between 07.30 and 08.00 in the morning and between 18:30 and 19:00 in the evening.

-Besides the news bulletin, one program is broadcast every day.
-Editors pick which program is most suitable depending on the news of the day.

-Other programs include Lost and Found, Hababkum Darfur ("We Greet Darfur"), Melodies from Darfur, Sudan Files, and Press Review.
-Lost and Found is a program which aims to reunite loved ones who have lost contact with each other when fleeing conflict, while Hababkum Darfur allows callers to send greetings across the airwaves to listeners in other places.
-Occasionally, drama programs are also broadcast over Radio Dabanga.

-Fi Al Mizan ("On the Scale") was a justice program co-produced by Radio Dabanga and the Institute for War and Peace Reporting.
-It focused on local and international justice issues.

-Initially, in 2008 Radio Dabanga was broadcast for one hour per day.
-This increased to three hours per day, but because of the high cost of shortwave, Dabanga went back to the original one hour per day; half an hour in the morning and half an hour in the afternoon.
+In addition to the news bulletins, Dabanga broadcasts Sudan Today in the evening, which contains analysis and longer content on the main news issues of the day.
+Alongside the news programs, content focuses on social, economic and political issues with programs such as Scales of Justice (transitional justice), Kandaka (gender), Youth Issues, and Sudan File (political analysis and interviews).

 Broadcasts are made in Sudanese Arabic.
-In the past, broadcasts also featured news in Darfuri Arabic, Fur, Masalit and Zaghawa.